-- 1. For Local Governments, upon receipt of a Notice to Proceed from TDOT's Local Programs Office, you will be provided the name and contact information of your Environmental Division POC. - 2.
-Before proceeding any further, contact the TDOT Environmental Division POC, notify them of your intent to complete a NEPA study and obtain the latest guidance, templates and instructions. - 3.
-Your POC will also provide assistance in determining the appropriate level of NEPA documentation for your project and for providing other information pertinent to the use and completion of the NEPA document. - 4.
-Review your project plans, this guidance manual and any additional information received from the Environmental Division POC. - 5.
-Based on your project and the complexity of the undertaking, determine the project team to be utilized in completing the NEPA process.
+- 1. For Local Governments, upon receipt of a Notice to Proceed from TDOT's Local Programs Office, you will be provided the name and contact information of your TDOT NEPA POC. - 2.
+The TDOT NEPA POC will reach out to the Local Government POC following the receipt of a Notice to Proceed from TDOT's Local Programs Office.
+This introductory email will provide you with contact information to be used during the NEPA process. - 3.
+When you are ready to work on the NEPA document, contact the TDOT NEPA POC, notify them of your intent to complete a NEPA study and obtain the latest guidance, templates and instructions. - 4.
+Your TDOT NEPA POC will also provide assistance in determining the appropriate level of NEPA documentation for your project and for providing other information pertinent to the use and completion of the NEPA document. - 5.
+Review your project plans, this guidance manual and any additional information received from the TDOT NEPA POC.

+- 6. Based on your project and the complexity of the undertaking, determine the project team to be utilized in completing the NEPA process.
 You should be sure the members of the team have the necessary credentials and experience to assist you in administering the process, collecting data and writing the environmental document.
-The use of inexperienced or unqualified personnel will likely result in missteps, delays and possible loss of funding. - 6.
-Begin the process and provide the required information to the Environmental Division POC to allow TDOT staff sufficient time to assist in the coordination of the project with specific technical areas.
+The use of inexperienced or unqualified personnel will likely result in missteps, delays and possible loss of funding. - 7.
+Begin the process and provide the required information to the TDOT NEPA POC to allow TDOT staff sufficient time to assist in the coordination of the project with specific technical areas.
 (NOTE: A DETAILED SCOPE OF WORK AND PLANS SUFFICIENT TO ILLUSTRATE THE SPECIFICS OF YOUR PROJECT MUST BE DEVELOPED IN ORDER TO PRODUCE THE PURPOSE AND NEED SECTIONS OF THE DOCUMENT AND DETERMINE THE STUDY AREA.
 THIS IS A CRITICAL FIRST STEP IN THE PROCESS IN THAT ALL SUBSEQUENT DECISION WILL BE EVALUATED BASED UPON ADDRESSING THE PURPOSE AND NEED.
-FURTHER WITHOUT A CLEAR UNDERSTANDING OF THE AREA OF DISTURBANCE AND INFLUENCE OF THE PROJECT, PROPER EVALUATION OF IMPACTS CANNOT OCCUR.

-- 7. Complete the technical studies and agency coordination and then complete the LGT and submit it in draft form along with all supporting documentation and required attachments by email to the POC.
-If the size exceeds the allowable size for email transmittal, contact your POC for other suggested means of transmittal, such as TDOT's FTP site or mail. - 8.
-If your POC provides comments, address the comments and resubmit for final TDOT approval.
+FURTHER WITHOUT A CLEAR UNDERSTANDING OF THE AREA OF DISTURBANCE AND INFLUENCE OF THE PROJECT, PROPER EVALUATION OF IMPACTS CANNOT OCCUR. - 8.
+Complete the technical studies and agency coordination and then complete the LPT and submit it in draft form along with all supporting documentation and required attachments/appendices by email to the TDOT NEPA POC.
+If the size exceeds the allowable size for email transmittal, contact your TDOT NEPA POC for other suggested means of transmittal. - 9.
+If your TDOT NEPA POC provides comments, address the comments and resubmit for final TDOT approval.
 The Federal Highway Administration (FHWA) conducts annual audits of TDOT's NEPA documentation to ensure compliance with the NEPA process and reviews and approves all D-List CE's.

-The LGT is intended to be utilized by local entities and their consultants to fulfill their regulatory obligations under NEPA when federal funds are to be used for certain types of transportation-related projects.
-The LGT is to be used only for projects that qualify as a Categorical Exclusion under 23 CFR 77.1.117.
+The LPT is intended to be utilized by local entities and their consultants to fulfill their regulatory obligations under NEPA when federal funds are to be used for certain types of transportation-related projects.
+The LPT is to be used only for projects that qualify as a Categorical Exclusion under 23 CFR 77.1.117.